 This workshop explores and demonstrates how to actively teach games and techniques will be introduced to illustrate methods of teaching students the steps involved in being heard, communicating that they truly understood what is said, and expressing empathy for another person’s perspective.

 Setting meaningful goals is an impactful way for students to develop and improve Self-Regulation skills.
 Research shows that when people set goals and work toward them, not only do they perform better, but they experience less stress and anxiety and they are happier and more satisfied with their lives.

 This workshop will help educators teach both the value and the process of setting, monitoring and achieving personal and academic goals.

 Paraprofessionals play an integral role in facilitating student achievement as well as supporting the work of the classroom teacher.
 Children with ADHD and learning challenges, while often bright, enthusiastic, and creative individuals, can create a tremendous challenge in the classroom due to their behaviors and their unique needs for support.

 This workshop will address the specific challenges that paraprofessionals face as they work to support the needs of the individual student, the learning environment, and the classroom teacher.

-To get in touch with Cindy regarding a Professional Development Presentation or a Presentation for Parents, please click the button below and fill out our Contact Form on the next page.
-She will get back to you as soon as possible.
+If interested in having Cindy as a guest speaker for Professional Development Presentation or a Presentation for Parents, please click the button below, complete the Contact Form and she will get back to you as soon as possible.